FULL GREEN STEAM

 Following on from William Cook donating 6 driving

 wheels to the value of £140,000, the next phase of work is underway for the coupled wheels.
-Roller bearings, axles and tyres have now been ordered.
-Design work onthe roller bearing cannon axleboxes is nearing completion.
+Roller bearings have been delivered, tyres and axles are on order.
+Design work on the castings for the roller bearing cannon axleboxes is nearing completion.

 The hind covers for the cylinders have been cast and